gregorplop/fswebapi/README.md

 As the name suggests, this is a service application implementing a web API to access and manipulate filesystem objects on a specified path.
 Most of the methods are standard HTTP, but there are a few that are not.

-There are two endpoints, one for files and one for folders.
+There are two main endpoints, one for files and one for folders.
+There is an additional one for viewing the internal state of the application.
 You can see below a table for the methods implemented for each.

 | Endpoint   |   Method     | URL parameters required |  Description  |
 | ---------- | ------------ | ----------------------- | ------------- |